samueldsingh/data-engineering/sql/2-basic-operations.md

 categorized into four main groups based on their functionality: DDL, DML, DCL, and TCL.
 Additionally, there is a subset called DQL, which is not an official category but is commonly used to refer to commands used for querying data.
 Let's explain each category:

-The crud operation refers to:
-crud - create, retrive (select), update and delete

 In sql, the 4 main categories for querying data are:
 1. DDL: create, alter, drop, truncate
 2. DML: insert, update, delete,